rafimrfdn/freebsd/README.md

 alias vim="nvim"
 ```

-After that run `source .zshrc` to make the alias work
+After that run `source .zshrc` to make the alias work without logout, but if not just relogin the system.

 ## Some fonts installed